Jul 9, 2022: How To Judge Guide

-- Pokémon health bars as they might be key to see if one of the Competitors is not issuing Fast Attacks and/or losing energy.
+- Pokémon health bars as they might be key to see if one of the Competitors is not issuing Fast Moves and/or losing energy.

-- The Energy Circle, where you can see the accumulation of energy for charge attacks, to further complement the previous point.
+- The Energy Circle, where you can see the accumulation of energy for Charge Moves, to further complement the previous point.

 - The User actions (taps) as there might be foul play from one of the Competitors to take advantage of a situation, or simply a delay in an action that they might later try to attribute to a game error.
 The Arena strongly recommends Competitors turn on assistive touches on their device in order to make seeing user actions more clear, recording with an external device or activating the microphone audio are other alternatives when this feature is not available.
 Taps are essential to confirm Competitors’ intentions.